-Upon completion of the program of study for the Department of Kinesiology, the graduate will be prepared to demonstrate:
+Upon completion of this program of study, a Kinesiology graduate will be able to demonstrate:

-- 1. Skills, knowledge, and professional behavior in the area of physical activity as it relates to health, wellness, and quality of life. - 2.
-Skills, knowledge, and professional behavior as it relates to the scientific foundation of physical activity.
+1. Skills, knowledge, and professional behavior in the area of physical activity as it relates to health, wellness, and quality of life.

-- 3. Skills, knowledge and professional behavior as it relates to the cultural, historical, and philosophical context of physical activity. - 4.
-An appreciation and commitment to physical activity.
+- 2. Skills, knowledge, and professional behavior as it relates to the scientific foundation of physical activity. - 3.
+Skills, knowledge and professional behavior as it relates to the cultural, historical, and philosophical context of physical activity. - 4.
+An appreciation and commitment to physical activity practice.

-Student Learning Outcomes Specific to this Course
+Student Learning Outcomes Specific to this course